35 Beautiful Braided Updos For Black Women

 Does hair grow faster in braids?

 No. Braiding does not affect your hair growth.
-However, it does protect your hair from breakage and damage, thereby encouraging healthy hair growth.
+However, it is one of the protective styles that prevent hair breakage and damage, thereby encouraging healthy hair growth.

 What is the difference between braiding and plaiting?